FOR IMMEDIATE RELEASE:

 Gibbs, Giden, Locher, Turner & Senet LLP on behalf of the City of Victorville Against Carter & Burgess (now Jacobs Engineering Group Inc.)

 LOS ANGELES, CALIFORNIA, December 9, 2010 — The City of Victorville recovers virtually all damages incurred from the failed Foxborough Cogeneration Power Plant in which Carter and Burgess acted as the Design Engineer, Owner’s Engineer and Construction Manager.
 The $52.1 Million Verdict included a first time Breach of Fiduciary Duty verdict against a California engineering firm.
 Gibbs, Giden, Locher, Turner & Senet LLP (‘GGLTS’) one of California’s top Construction Law Firms led the effort for the City of Victorville (“City”) in its fight against Carter & Burgess (now Jacobs Engineering Group Inc.), a $10 billion dollar worldwide corporation.
 The City of Victorville was awarded $52.1 million after Carter and Burgess was found liable for professional negligence, negligent misrepresentation, breach of contract, breach of express warranty and breach of fiduciary duty.
 The amount awarded does not include recoverable attorney fees and costs estimated to be $2 million.
 The jury found that Carter and Burgess negligently misrepresented key facts to the City that turned out to be untrue and which the City relied upon to make their decision to build Foxborough.
 A seven week trial concluded on December 8, 2010 in Riverside County Superior Court, Judge Ronald Taylor presiding.
-Glenn E. Turner III, Esq. and Marion T. Hack, Esq. led the GGLTS litigation team to victory with the help of Associate Victor F. Luke, Esq. and assistance of expert testimony from Exponent, engineering and scientific consultants.
+Glenn E. Turner III, Esq. led the GGLTS litigation team to victory with the help and assistance of expert testimony from Exponent, engineering and scientific consultants.

 The outcome of this trial is good news for all project owners.
 The GGLTS litigation team was aggressive in their litigation approach and for the first time in California history were able to establish and prove an engineer acted in the capacity as a fiduciary to an owner.